-Typical failures can be detected with intermittent 'clicking' noises when attempting to start the engine with perhaps an eventual turnover of the engine.
-If the condition of the battery is good, and all connections to the battery are corrosion free, it would be a fair assumption that the Starter Motor is the source of the problem and will get progressively worse.
+Typically, the way you find out that the starter motor is failing is that you hear intermittent clicking noises when attempting to start the engine before the engine finally turns over.
+If the condition of the battery is good, and all connections to the battery are corrosion-free, it would be a fair assumption that the Starter Motor is the source of the problem and will get progressively worse.

 No special tools are required to perform this replacement.
 A metric socket wrench or box wrench set with pliers is all that is needed.
 The steps are straightforward and should not take over 1.5 hours to complete at a moderate pace.

-There are only two mounting bolts that secure the Starter Motor to the Transmission Housing; one electrical plug; and one positive wire lead.
+There are only two mounting bolts that secure the starter motor to the transmission housing, one electrical plug, and one positive wire lead.

-Remove the Battery
+1. Remove the Battery

-- Remove the Battery's plastic base plate.
+- Remove the battery's plastic base plate.

-Remove the Air Filter Box
+2. Remove the Air Filter Box

-- Remove the Air Filter
+- Remove the air filter.

-- Remove the lower portion of the Filter Box by unbolting the three hold down bolts.
+- Remove the lower portion of the filter box by unbolting the three hold-down bolts.

-Unbolt the Accelerator Control Box Frame
+3. Unbolt the Accelerator Control Box Frame

-- Unbolting the Accelerator Control Box Frame will allow room to remove the Starter Motor.
+- Unbolting the accelerator control box frame will give you room to remove the starter motor.

 - After unbolting, remove the plastic wire harness fastener from the frame.

-Remove the Electrical Connector on the Starter Motor
+5. Remove the Electrical Connector on the Starter Motor

-- Pinch and pull off the electrical connector on the Starter Motor.
+- Pinch and pull off the electrical connector on the starter motor.

-Unbolt and remove the Starter Motor
+6. Unbolt and Remove the Starter Motor

-- Pull and angle out the Starter Motor with the Positive Wire attached.
-Gently push away any cable, wire or bracket obstructions away while pulling the Starter Motor out.
+- Pull and angle out the starter motor with the positive wire attached.
+Gently push away any cable, wire or bracket obstructions away while pulling the starter motor out.

-I prefer using the 12mm nut from the old starter in lieu of the 13mm nut on the re-manufactured starter.
+I prefer using the 12 mm nut from the old starter in lieu of the 13 mm nut on the re-manufactured starter.